 Overnight Camp and Day Camp provide incredible opportunities for children to grow and thrive in a new environment, however it can present anxiety for parents who want their child to be safe, happy and comfortable.

-We fully understand the questions that come up and the number of “what-if’s” that pop up as you consider the adventure your camper is about to take on.
+We fully understand the questions that come up and the number of “what-if’s” that arise as you consider the adventure your camper is about to begin.
 We hope that the information here can help you feel better about camp, but if you have questions not answered below, please feel free to contact us and we’d be happy to help you.